kwame-mintah/terraform-aws-machine-learning-pipeline/README.md

-# Terraform AWS Template
+# Terraform AWS Machine Learning Pipeline

-The main purpose of this repository is to create a template for [Terraform](https://www.terraform.io/).
-This project will focus on the [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest) provider.
+The main purpose of this repository is to create resources needed for Machine Learning within AWS.
+And to have a better understanding of Machine Learning Operations (MLOps).
+You can find notes for made while learning in my [notes-md](https://github.com/kwame-mintah/notes-md).

 ## Development